javiermorenof/snippets/README.md

-# snippets
+# snippet

-Some cheat sheets
+/ˈsnɪpɪt/ - noun - A small piece or brief extract.
+And that's it, some cheat sheets for different Python libraries.